 Where you go

 Extending from the tip of Cape York to Bundaberg, the Great Barrier Reef offers a myriad of destinations for tourism operators.
-For any area in which you operate, there is an exciting range of opportunities for tourism.
-So that these opportunities are sustainable into the future, there is a set of important management arrangements you should be aware of.
-To ensure you operate within these, please take the time to fully understand the requirements for the region you are interested in.
+To ensure these opportunities are sustainable into the future, there is a set of important management arrangements you should be aware of.
+Please take the time to fully understand the requirements for the region you are interested in.
 A healthy Reef means a healthy industry, and you can provide visitors an experience that not only excites but also educates.

 What makes the Reef special